Goldielockz30/tech201_collections/README.md

 ### Frozen sets

-#### frozen sets are immutable versions of a set. still unordered and un- indexed
+#### frozen sets are immutable versions of a set meaning you cannot add or remove items. still unordered and un- indexed
 x = frozenset([1, 2, 3, 4, "five"])
 print(x)